Candidate structure for the H$_2$-PRE phase of solid hydrogen: Acknowledgments

 \section{Acknowledgments}

-We used VESTA \cite{2011KM_FI} to draw the crystal structures.
+\tadd{We thank Prof. Dr. Yanming Ma, Dr. Bartomeu Monserrat, and Dr. Kosuke Nakano for the useful discussions.} We used VESTA \cite{2011KM_FI} to draw the crystal structures.
 This work was supported by the US Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division.
 We acknowledge computational resources provided by the Oak Ridge Leadership Computing Facility at Oak Ridge National Laboratory, which is a user facility of the Office of Science of the US Department of Energy under Contract No. DE-AC05-00OR22725, and by the Compute and Data Environment for Science (CADES) at Oak Ridge National Laboratory.
 We also acknowledge computational resources provided the Research Center for Advanced Computing Infrastructure (RCACI) at JAIST.
-T.I. is grateful for financial suport from Grant-in-Aid for JSPS Research Fellow (18J12653).
-K.H. is grateful for financial support from the HPCI System Research Project (Project ID: hp190169) and MEXT-KAKENHI (JP16H06439, JP17K17762, JP19K05029, and JP19H05169).
-R.M. is grateful for financial supports from MEXT-KAKENHI (JP19H04692 and JP16KK0097), FLAGSHIP2020 (project nos. hp190169 and hp190167 at K-computer), the Air Force Office of Scientific Research (AFOSR-AOARD/FA2386-17-1-4049;FA2386-19-1-4015), and JSPS Bilateral Joint Projects (with India DST).
+T.I. is grateful for financial suport from Grant-in-Aid for JSPS Research Fellow (18J12653). \tadd{K.H. is grateful for financial support from MEXT-KAKENHI (JP16H06439, JP19K05029, JP19H05169, and JP21K03400), and the Air Force Office of Scientific Research (Award Numbers: FA2386-20-1-4036).} R.M. is grateful for financial supports from MEXT-KAKENHI (JP19H04692 and JP16KK0097), FLAGSHIP2020 (project nos. hp190169 and hp190167 at K-computer), the Air Force Office of Scientific Research (AFOSR-AOARD/FA2386-17-1-4049;FA2386-19-1-4015), and \tadd{JSPS Bilateral Joint Projects (JPJSBP120197714).}